We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Therapists must also report abuse and parental neglect.

-Most children and teenagers with mental health conditions do not seek help or receive necessary treatment.
-Online therapy may be an accessible and inexpensive way to receive mental health treatment.
+Many children and teenagers with mental health conditions do not seek help or receive necessary treatment.
+Online therapy can be an accessible and inexpensive way to receive mental health treatment.

-With so many different types of child therapy available, parents and caregivers need to consider the child’s unique needs and those of the wider family when choosing a therapist or therapy platform.
+With so many types of child therapy available, parents and caregivers should consider the child’s unique needs and those of the wider family when choosing a therapist or therapy platform.